itisfrusty/Epam-Training/README.md

-# epamTraining
+# EpamTraining
-some task from .net training EPAM my attempts to comprehend c#
+Some task from .net training EPAM my attempts to comprehend c#
 2021